vyassu/DeepSentiment/README.md

 # DeepSentiment
 Speech Emotion Recognition using Fast Fourier Transform and Support Vector Machine

-This module aims at extracting emotion components within human speech like Pitch and Loudness.
-These parameters are used to predict the emotion state of the speaker in question.
+This module aims at extracting emotion components within human speech like Pitch and Loudness and use them to identify the emotion state of the speaker.
+Support Vector Machines are used to segregate the features into various emotion states like Anger, Sadness, Fear, Happy and Neutral.
+Some of these emotion states are interleaved, reducing the precision with which we can decipher the emotion state, hence we have also incorporated text based sentiment recognition to improve precision of prediction.
+We have used Pyspark (Apache Spark) library to develop the model for this purpose.

 ## Prerequisites
 1.)
 The following are the prerequsite python modules that needs to be installed to execute the Standalone component: